OmarAlaaeldein/Hospital-Adminstration-interface/README.md

 - Number of beds occupied in their intensive care units.
 - Number of Ventilators being used
 - Maximum capacity interms of ventilators and beds in ICU.
+2. Prevent entering the same ID and date twice in our database file.

 ## libraries used
 1. Tkinter